-It’s challenging to balance daily household tasks with taking care of young children.
+It’s challenging to balance daily household tasks with taking after school care of young children.
 Toddlers have short attention spans.
 They want you to entertain them and are so curious about everything in their world.
 Sometimes when staying home with the kids all day, it’s easy to get bored.
 You only have so many activities to do before you feel like it’s time to get out of the house.
 But if you’re like me and have several young children around, going out can be so stressful!
 What you need is a strategy for keeping those little ones busy.

 Here are some ideas for keeping the kids entertained at home: